kunenemdu/RT-Tracking/README.md

-# DubBus — Live Bus Map & Stop Finder for Tallaght, Dublin (SwiftUI + SwiftData)
+# Dublin Bus Tracker — Live Bus Map & Stop Finder for Tallaght, Dublin (SwiftUI + SwiftData)

-DubBus is an iOS app that helps you find nearby bus stops in Tallaght, Dublin, browse routes serving a stop, and view and follow buses live on a map.
+Dublin Bus Tracker is an iOS app that helps you find nearby bus stops in Tallaght, Dublin, browse routes serving a stop, and view and follow buses live on a map.
 It uses MapKit for the map experience and SwiftData to persist a local catalog of stops.
 The app supports searching by stop code or name, viewing route polylines, and following an individual bus as it moves.

 - iOS 17+
 - SwiftUI, MapKit, CoreLocation